 Look under the Event Type column.
 The column should indicate

 No action is required on your part if one of your instances is scheduled for a system reboot - you can wait for the reboot to occur automatically within its scheduled maintenance window.
-However, you can also reboot your instance manually at a time that is convenient for you before the reboot event is scheduled to begin.
-For more information, see Reboot Your Instance.

 The reboot typically completes in a matter of minutes.
 After the reboot completes, you can begin using your instance again.
 It is not necessary to wait until the scheduled end time.